contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 • COFINS (Contribution for Social Security Financing) — currently 3% (cumulative) or 7.6% (non-cumulative)

-With CBS, these three levies are unified.
-Importantly, IPI will continue to exist residually for products of the Manaus Free Trade Zone (until 2033) and for the Selective Tax (which partially replaces the regulatory function of IPI).
+With CBS, these two levies are unified.
+Importantly, the IPI will continue to exist residually for products of the Manaus Free Trade Zone (until 2033) and for the Selective Tax (which partially replaces the regulatory function of IPI).

 02